-- Division expenditures are expected to be higher overall an increase of 35.4 percent compared to FY21 budgeted expenditures.
-This is primarily due to personnel costs related to the City Manager's retirement payout; the hiring of a new City Manager; and expenses related to city management contract services. - Approximately 64.5 percent of division expenditures are personnel related.
+- Division expenditures are expected to be higher overall an increase of 3.4 percent compared to FY21 budgeted expenditures.
+This is primarily due to personnel costs related to the City Manager's retirement payout and the hiring of a new City Manager. - Approximately 84.5 percent of division expenditures are personnel related.
 This Division includes the City Manager, Deputy City Manager, and Public Administration Specialist salaries and benefits. - Division FTEs remain unchanged.
 The Public Administration Specialist vacancy was filled in January 2021. - Communications expenditures, which cover offices phones and cell phones, increased by \$9,556 due primarily to the City's planned switch to a replacement phone system in Fiscal 2022. - Services and charges include contract costs, postage and delivery, copying, printing, and office equipment.
-Costs are projected to be \$140,000 higher in Fiscal 2022 compared to Fiscal 2021. - Conferences, training, and association dues include ICMA, MCCMA, MML, GFOA, and MWCOG memberships, conference participation, and training opportunities.
+Costs are projected to be \$85,000 lower in Fiscal 2022 than Fiscal 2021 due to the end of the contract period for the Reimagining Public Safety Task Force facilitators. - Conferences, training, and association dues include ICMA, MCCMA, MML, GFOA, and MWCOG memberships, conference participation, and training opportunities.